Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Introduction

 \section{Introduction}

-Recent work has shown that an autonomous LLM agent can navigate the entire research life cycle of a machine learning project --- ideating, coding, running the training experiment, analyzing data, and writing the manuscript\cite{lu2026}.
+Recent work has shown that an autonomous LLM agent can navigate the entire research life cycle of a machine learning project --- ideating, coding, running the training experiment, analyzing data, and writing the manuscript~\cite{lu2026}.
 The natural next question is whether the same kind of system can take on real-world physical science, where experiments are not training loops but first-principles calculations of real physical systems. \textbf{A fundamental difference between sandboxed automated research and real physical science is that the latter is computationally and intellectually demanding --- physics reasoning that cannot be reduced to interpolation, multi-scale calculations on decades-mature scientific software, and verifiability against re-runnable physical ground truth --- so meaningful new work almost always begins from a key existing paper.} A researcher reads the relevant literature, reproduces the central calculations in their own setup, critically evaluates what those calculations show, conceives what is missing or wrong, runs follow-up calculations to test the new idea, and possibly writes a publishable document.
-We refer to this sequence as a \textbf{mini research loop}: a small but complete cycle from existing science to a new contribution, with every step grounded in calculations against physical reality.
+We refer to this stance --- audit by execution against the same physics the literature describes --- as \emph{grounded scrutiny}.

-In this work we ask whether an autonomous LLM agent can close such a loop on its own, in computational physics --- the natural testbed because numerical claims can be independently re-computed against the same physics, and community effort has established reproducibility standards for the simulations themselves\cite{lejaeghere2016,bosoni2024}.
-We focus on density functional theory (DFT) and the Quantum ESPRESSO ecosystem\cite{giannozzi2009,giannozzi2017}, and deploy a single Claude Opus 4.6 configuration at two complementary scopes: \textbf{at scale}, where a fresh agent reproduces an arbitrary published paper end-to-end; and \textbf{in depth}, where a single agent is unleashed on one carefully chosen paper to push the loop as far as it will go.
+In this work we ask whether an autonomous LLM agent can perform grounded scrutiny on its own, in computational physics --- the natural testbed because numerical claims can be independently re-computed against the same physics, and community effort has established reproducibility standards for the simulations themselves~\cite{lejaeghere2016,bosoni2024}.
+We focus on density functional theory (DFT) and the Quantum ESPRESSO ecosystem~\cite{giannozzi2009,giannozzi2017}, and deploy a single Claude Opus~4.6 configuration at two complementary scopes: \textbf{at scale}, where a fresh agent reproduces an arbitrary published paper end-to-end; and \textbf{in depth}, where a single agent is unleashed on one carefully chosen paper to push reproduction-driven scrutiny as far as it will go.